benclifford/hallowbit/README.md

 I snipped away from excess conductive thread and stretched and wiggled it and they started working.
 Which is not a very satisfying explanation.

+** 2018-10-24

+Off to B&Q to buy some speaker cable to attach 4 wrist-buttons back up to the microbit which I expect to be nearer my torso.
+(GBP 4 for 10 metres
+- this bit is measuring in SI not Imperial)